crule42/regionset/README.md

 ### How to use the programm

 You need write access to the DVD drive, either by group or by being root.
-The more, there absolutely definitively and in any case *must* be a readable Data CD or Data/Video DVD in the drive -- it does not matter if it's your favourite Windows CD, a video or a DVD with your last backup.
+There usually must be a readable Data CD or Data/Video DVD in the drive -- it does not matter if it's your favorite Windows CD, a video or a DVD with your last backup.

 By default, regionset will use /dev/dvd to find your DVD drive.
 You can adjust this by entering the path to the DVD device as first command line parameter (please absolute path!).